forever208/ADM-ES/README.md

 The repository is heavily based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion) with the sampling solution **Epsion Scaling** (ADM-ES)
-<br>Feel free to check out our Epsilon Scaling repository for EDM: [EDM-ES](https://github.com/forever208/EDM-ES)
+<br>Feel free to check out our Epsilon Scaling repository for EDM: [EDM-ES](https://github.com/forever208/EDM-ES) and for LDM: [LDM-ES](https://github.com/forever208/LDM-ES)

 ## Installation
 The installation is the same with [guided-diffusion](https://github.com/openai/guided-diffusion)